Staff Dance S’More

 Recently, Alex reflected on their passion for music and dance noting that “the contra community is one of the most welcoming, loving, and inclusive communities I have ever been a part of.”
 They added, “I am happy to see gender free contra dancing because it breaks down the assumption that you can determine a person’s behavior by how they present.”
 And in regard to their songs, Alex says “I try to strike a balance — my songs are usually recognizable as folk songs in terms of structure and style but I like to try to fill vacancies in the tradition and sing songs I wish already existed.” www.alexsturbaum.com

-Susan learned to dance and call in the Los Angeles area but for the past six years has lived on Vashon Island here in the Northwest.
+Susan learned to dance and call in the Los Angeles area but for the past seven years has lived on Vashon Island here in the Northwest.
 She describes herself as “a facilitator of joy” – “creating a community among random strangers by getting them to move together with the music” resulting in “everyone smiling.”
 She admits that calling “feeds my soul.”

 Susan grew up surrounded by storytellers including her grandmother, mother, and father, and came to feel that she shared their gift.
 “It was my turn to keep the family stories alive.”
 The breakout moment for her was at Lady of the Lake when she realized that these stories, and those drawn from her own remarkable life, had universal appeal.
 She is now famous for her stories that make you laugh and cry all at the same time.